 Mohammed is fluent in English and Arabic.
 He is experienced in working with individuals and families from a culturally and linguistically diverse (CALD) background.
 He has experience conducting therapy sessions, as well as communicating assessment results and therapy progress to parents in English and Arabic.
 Outside of his passion in speech pathology, Mohammed shows a passion for refereeing sporting events, including futsal and soccer.
 He enjoys travelling, reading and fishing.
 Mohammed likes to take a holistic approach to his treatment with each client, ensuring that every aspect of a child's functional communication is considered, and stakeholders are involved in the management framework, in order to maximise the child's therapy gain in everyday situations.

-Our receptionist Jackie is dedicated to supporting the families and staff in ensuring all queries, payments and appointments are organised in a friendly, timely and efficient manner.
+Our receptionist Eileen is dedicated to supporting the families and staff in ensuring all queries, payments and appointments are organised in a friendly, timely and efficient manner.